Bouncing universe in Gauss-Bonnet gravity: Dynamical status of bouncing evolution

 \subsection{Hubble Parameter with parametrization of scale factor}

 \qquad In the literature, it is very clear that the scale factor $ a(t) $ and the Hubble parameter $ H $ plays a dominant role to explain the cosmological models.
 When we frame a bouncing cosmological model, all the necessary conditions should be satisfied, which have been discussed previously.
-In this paper, we have parametrized the scale factor $ a(t)=cosh (\lambda t) $ in a function of cosmic time $ t $.
-To avoid the complexity of the calculations, the Hubble parameter $ H $ given in (\ref {17}) can be approximated for a very small value of $ \lambda $ as
+In this paper, we have parametrized the scale factor $ a(t) $ as a function of cosmic time $ t $.
+To avoid the complexity of the calculations, the Hubble parameter $ H $ in Eq. (\ref {17}) can be taken as:

-In a cosmic bouncing scenario, the expansion and contraction of universe can be explained with the help of Hubble parameter.
-The Hubble parameter plot in Fig. 1(b) clearly indicates whether $ H>0 $, $ H<0 $ or the bouncing condition $ H=0 $.
-Fig. 1 depicts the curves of scale factor, Hubble parameter and $ q $ with respect to $ t $ for very small values $ \lambda=0.1 $.
-In Fig. 1(a), we see that the volume of the model increases monotonically as time increases.
-The scale factor is finite at bouncing point.
-Fig. 1(b) depicts that the Universe expands in the interval $ 0 \leqslant t \leqslant 17.4 $ and then contraction starts at $ t\approx 17.4 $.
-The bouncing point of the model is determined at $ t\approx 17.4 $ for $ \lambda = 0.1 $ where the expansion phase of universe ends up and contraction phase of universe begins.
-It has also been seen that the bouncing position of the model shifted earlier on increasing the values of $ \lambda $.
+In a cosmic bouncing scenario, the contraction and expansion of universe can be explained with the help of Hubble parameter.
+The Hubble parameter plot in Fig. 1(b) clearly indicates whether $ H<0 $, $ H>0 $ or the bouncing condition $ H=0 $.
+Fig. 1 depicts the curve of scale factor, Hubble parameter and deceleration parameter $ q $ with respect to $ t $ for very small values $ \lambda=0.1 $.
+The scale factor $ a(t)= \lambda \left(\frac{\lambda t^2}{2}-\frac{\lambda ^3 t^4}{12}\right) $ is derived from Eq. (\ref {26}).
+During the contracting universe, the scale factor $ a(t) $ is monotonically decreasing \textit{ i.e.} $ \dot{a(t)} < 0 $, whereas the scale factor $ a(t) $ indicates increasing pattern, \textit{i.e.} $ \dot{a(t)}> 0 $ during the expanding phase of the Universe.
+The scale factor of the Universe reaches to a non-zero minimum value $ a = 1 $ at the transfer position $ t=0 $ for $ \lambda=0.1 $ (see Fig. 1(a)).
+Thus, we see that the volume of the model is decreasing before the bounce and starts increasing after the bounce.

+Fig. 1(b) depicts that the Universe contracts in the interval $ -17.4 \leqslant t \leqslant 0 $ and then expansion starts at $ t=0 $.
+The bouncing point of the model is determined at $ t=0 $ for $ \lambda = 0.1 $ where the contraction phase of universe ends up and expansion phase of universe begins.
+Thus, we see that the model is contracting before the bounce and begins expanding after the bounce.